 for the Topping:

 - ¼ cup raw sugar or light brown sugar

 - juice of the other half of that lemon keep the seeds out!

-- 2 tbsp Extra Virgin Olive Oil or corn, canola or baking blend oil
+- 2 tablespoon Extra Virgin Olive Oil or corn, canola or baking blend oil

 - Heat oven to 350 degrees.